 Senators Reveal Their Plans to Protect Consumer Privacy Online

-The Senate this week held a hearing examining the first comprehensive privacy proposals to come from the leaders of the Senate Commerce Committee.
+The Senate this week held a hearing examining the first comprehensive privacy proposals to come from the leaders of the Senate Committee on Commerce, Science, and Transportation.
 The bills are likely to set the tone for much-anticipated final legislation safeguarding our privacy rights online.

 Neither bill is perfect.
-But the Consumer Privacy Online Rights Act — introduced by Senator Maria Cantwell (D-WA) — offers a strong first step.
-Senator Roger Wicker’s (R-MS) bill, the United States Consumer Data Privacy Act of 2019, has several glaring deficiencies and should not move forward without significant improvement.
+But the Consumer Privacy Online Rights Act — introduced by Sen. Maria Cantwell, D-Wash. — offers a strong first step.
+The bill from Sen. Roger Wicker, R-Miss., the U.S. Consumer Data Privacy Act of 2019, has several glaring deficiencies and should not move forward without significant improvement.

 Here’s how the two bills stack up on key issues: